 Consider booking trips during the offseason.

 Everyone in the world wants to travel during the summer and I get it.
+People want to go visit places like Manhattan and stay in somewhere like the Crowne Plaza Times Square Manhattan hotel.
 But sometimes military life gets in the way of family summer vacations: deployments, TDY or a PCS can totally derail a traditional vacation.
 So it’s time to get creative with when you go on vacation.

 I genuinely enjoy traveling to places during the offseason for a few different reasons.
 It’s usually a bit cheaper and places aren’t nearly as crowded.
 When we traveled to Ireland, even the most popular tourist destinations were fairly empty, giving us more time to explore at our own pace (and fewer strangers in the background of our pictures).
 We ate at whatever restaurant we wanted and never had to wait in line.
 To be fair, when you travel during the offseason, some places may be closed or under renovations; two things we’ve run into, but more often than not, everything is still operational.